Niigani Miinigowiziiwin (we give these gifts to the future)

 Anishinaabe gikendaasowin (our original way of knowing) offers insights into complexity and a systemic view of life based in kinship with each other and the natural world --- gidinawendimin (we are all related).
 I am on a wisdom journey to uncover pathways to address society's most entrenched problems through Anishinaabe ancestral teachings.
-The original article, Relational Systems Thinking (Goodchild, 2021), has had almost 60,000 downloads to date!
-Here is a tea flight of some of my work.
 Sit by the ishkode (fire) with me and have a cup of niibiishabo (tea).
-Relational Systems Thinking is explored in depth throughout Dr. Goodchild's doctoral dissertation, published in 2023.
+Some of these ideas were explored in depth in my doctoral dissertation, published in 2023, called Niigani Miinigowiziiwin.

 publications